 Overfeeding on fat has no effect on leptin levels, whereas eating carbs causes a significant spike in leptin levels that lasts for as long as you keep feeding your body plenty of carbs.
 It’s unclear what effect protein overfeeding has on leptin levels, but it’s likely insignificant.

-The closest thing to a “hack” for your metabolism is raise your calorie intake to maintenance for several days by eating more carbs.
+The closest thing to a “hack” for your metabolism is to raise your calorie intake to maintenance for several days by eating more carbs.
 This temporarily raises leptin levels, which partially reverses some of the mental and physical side effects of dieting.

 This strategy also replenishes glycogen levels, which results in better workout performance, and gives you an opportunity to enjoy more food for a few days.